 The bulk of the indoor market is the prime shopping area.
 Silk, cotton and embroidery are beautifully displayed in a vast array of lovely textiles, clothes and bags.

 The older mall is on the corner, opposite the bus station, and features three storeys of shops selling Western and Lao clothing plus electronic goods.
 The electronics are all Chinese knock-offs, many of them quite convincing.
-If you simply need parts for your phone, laptop or camera to sustain your travels, this is the place to come, but if you’re looking for high quality hardware, get it in Bangkok.
+If you are desperate for parts for your phone, laptop or camera to sustain your travels, this is the place to come, otherwise wait until you are in Thailand or any where else but here.
 The Western clothing is generally expensive, polyester and full of ruffles.
 This is not the place to buy T-shirts.
 However, if you’re looking for some more traditional styles, Lao Cotton on the ground floor has quality stuff, as do a few of the shops on the third floor.

 The newer mall is an attempt to take standards up a notch, and featuresgold traders, high-end cosmetics, accessories and a better quality of electronics.
 Due to Laos’ high import taxes, this isn’t the country in which to buy luxury goods so skip the newer mall, unless you’re looking for some air-conditioning.